Investigating the structure of emotions by analyzing similarity and association of emotion words: Experiments

 \section{Experiments}

 We conducted two experiments in the similar way with the research on the similarity and association of Japanese word pairs and the study on the resemblance of the colors \cite{inohara2022,kawakita2023}.
 We have conducted two experiments independently, one which examined similarity of the ordered pairs of the emotion words and the other which examined association of it.
 At the beginning of each experiment, we explicitly described the participants the difference between similarity and association.
 Then, we made networks based on the data obtained by these experiments.
+The dataset is publicly available at \url{https://github.com/FumitakaIwaki/emotion_network_data.git} .